 Articulate Mobile Player output is the default view for learners with iPads and Android devices.

-While Storyline 360’s superior HTML5 output and new responsive player give learners the best viewing experience on tablets and smartphones, one unique benefit of the Articulate Mobile Player app is the option to view content offline.
+While Storyline’s superior HTML5 output and responsive mobile player give learners the best viewing experience on tablets and smartphones, one unique benefit of the Articulate Mobile Player app is the option to view content offline.
 To let learners view your course offline, just mark the box to Allow downloading for offline viewing.

-After downloading a course to their Articulate Mobile Player, learners can view it at any time, with or without internet access, even if you remove the course from your web server.
+After downloading a course to their Articulate Mobile Player, learners can view it whenever they want, with or without internet access, even if you remove the course from your web server.

 - Click OK to save your selections and return to the Publish window.